 Artificial intelligence (AI): it’s a hot topic, but it’s also often misunderstood.
-This blog looks beyond the buzzword: is AI on the verge of taking over?
+And with AI chatbots like OpenAI’s ChatGPT generating excitement – and even panic – in industries from Journalism to IT, it’s more important than ever to look beyond the buzzword.
+Is AI on the verge of taking over?
 Are people truly becoming redundant?
 And what does this mean for IT departments?
 Let’s find out.

 What is artificial intelligence?

 To start, let’s look at what we mean when we talk about AI.
 Gartner defines artificial intelligence as “applying advanced analysis and logic-based techniques, including machine learning (ML), to interpret events, support and automate decisions and to take actions.”

 AI is used for a myriad of things: self-driving cars, face and speech recognition, e-payment, smart home devices, Google Maps, and so much more – probably without you even realizing it.